AyushGupta51379/COMP_5331_Project_Fake_News_Detection/trained_models/README.md

 # Trained model shared via google drive link (for now)
-Fandy: After downloading, upload to google drive and load it from the pixel code
+Fandy: After downloading, upload to google drive and load it from the pixel code.
+May create a API for the trained model later if possible..

 ## CNN without GRU model
 https://drive.google.com/file/d/1-De0bXS4jN1YqBHtjHGkTEWHfbudSCHx/view?usp=sharing